Nonparametric efficient estimation of the longitudinal front-door functional: Estimation

-Under the assumptions in Theorem \ref{theorem:AL} Wald-type confidence intervals can be constructed as $\hat{\psi}_n^{OS} \pm z_{1-\alpha/2} \sqrt{\hat{\sigma}^2/n}$ where $\hat{\sigma}^2$ is the empirical sample variance of the estimated EIF.
-Importantly, the convergence rates in Theorem \ref{theorem:AL} (iii) are much slower than the the parametric rate $n^{-1/2}$, and may be satisfied for certain data-adaptive (machine learning) methods.
+Note that the convergence rates in Assumption \ref{ass:AL} (iii) are much slower than the the parametric rate $n^{-1/2}$, and may be satisfied for certain data-adaptive (machine learning) methods.
 If using super learners to estimate the nuisance models the rate condition can be satisfied if it is satisfied for one of the candidate estimators in the library \citep{vdL2004Oracle, vdL2007SuperLearner}.
 The Donsker class condition in (i) puts some restrictions on the complexity of the nuisance function estimators \citep{vanderVaart2000}.
 This assumption can be relaxed by using sample splitting \citep{chernozhukov2018double, zheng2010asymptotic}.